robert-baldwin/pg-rebac/README.md

     G1 -->|viewer, prev: guest| D1(doc:1)
 ```

-Now each Object-Object relationship knows the previous relationship type.
+Now each Object-Object relationship knows the previous relationship type to specify valid paths.
 In this case the "editor" relationship between Group 1 and Document 1 applies only to members of Group 1.
 Similarly, the "viewer" relationship between Group 1 and Document 1 applies to guests of Group 1.

 Here's the cypher query that checks if User 2 can edit Document 1: